notion-dotnet/notion-sdk-net/README.md

 dotnet add package Notion.Net
 ```

+> Note: From Nuget 2.0.0 notion client sdk default sets the Notion-Version header to 2021-08-16.

 ## Usage

 > Before getting started, you need to [create an integration](https://www.notion.com/my-integrations) and find the token.
 You can learn more about authorization [here](https://developers.notion.com/docs/authorization).